wrmay/cloudlab/README.md

 # Release Notes

+## v1.1.6

+- fix for failing "update" command

+## v1.1.5

+- fixed a bug that caused mkenv to fail

 ## v1.1.4

 - added the "update" command

-## v1.1.5

-- fixed a bug that caused mkenv to fail